Security licence exemption for ID scanning

 A practical example

-When a patron wants to enter a venue, a crowd controller must still screen their entry.
-A host or hostess may perform the actual scanning of the patron’s ID into the ID scanner, but must have no further role.
+When a patron wants to enter a venue, a host or hostess will perform the actual scanning of the patron’s ID into the ID scanner.
+A licensed crowd controller on duty at a licensed premises will indirectly supervise the host or hostess operating the ID scanner.

 - Request ID from the patron.